azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 #### Create your required Entra ID Service Principal Name.

 Let's first create the `SPN`.
-Additional ensure that you are logged in the **Azure CLI**.
-For convinience I've added a *PowerShell* script to create the object.
+Additionally ensure that you are logged in the **Azure CLI**.
+For convenience I've added a *PowerShell* script to create the object.
 Take a look at the script and execute the following command.

 ```
 pwsh ./deployment/entra/createSPN.ps1